 Do those science experiments on social media really work?
 Come join the Mad Scientist JC McPherson and put science into action.
 We’ll create our own lo-fi telephones, giant bubbles, and much, much more.
 Bring your curiosity and an open mind–because we are going to surprise you.
 Through discussions, videos, and hands-on demonstrations, we will explore science and have fun doing it.

-Find Your Light with Kate Hadfield-Antonetti, Executive & Artistic Director of movement continuum
+Find Your Light with Kate Hadfield-Antonetti, Executive & Artistic Director of movement continuum (Sold out!)

 July 6-9, 1–5 pm